 What about qualifying for the loan?
 Is one better than the other?

 When doing the DTI calculation, the payment for the mortgage in process is also taken into account.
-Given the loan payment for a 30-year is lower, it results in a lower DTI.
+Given the loan payment for a longer term is lower, it results in a lower DTI.
 Therefore, chances of qualifying are higher.

 This is only binding when your DTI is high enough to be close to the threshold.
 When it’s sufficiently low, you’ll qualify for either of them equally and there is no difference between the two in such a situation.